projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 Connect the WHL Maxtang with the appropriate external devices.

 #.
 Connect the WHL Maxtang board to a monitor via an HDMI cable.
 #.
-Connect the mouse, keyboard, ethernet cable, and power supply cable to
+Connect the mouse, keyboard, Ethernet cable, and power supply cable to
    the WHL Maxtang board.
 #.
 Insert the Ubuntu 18.04 USB boot disk into the USB port.